ytbryan/vue_on_rails_extensions/README.md

 # Vue on Rails extensions

-This is a collection of extension packs for Vue on Rails projects.
+This is a collection of extensions for Vue on Rails projects.
 These VS code extensions make developing Vue components on Ruby on Rails, productive and fun.

 # Extensions included